Levonelle

 -

 Levonelle can interfere with how other medications work.
 Some medicines can also stop Levonelle from working.
-Speak to your doctor or pharmacist if you are taking:

-- epilepsy treatment such as phenobarbital, phenytoin, or carbamazepine
+- epilepsy treatment, such as phenobarbital, phenytoin, or carbamazepine

 - HIV treatment, such as ritonavir